Have you ever heard of the mask of pregnancy? I actually wouldn’t be surprised at all if this is completely unfamiliar to you!

 What is the mask of pregnancy?

-Maybe you are more familiar with pregnancy glow.
-Pregnancy glow, related to hormones, refers to a flushed or glowing look of the skin during pregnancy.
+Maybe you are more familiar with the term “pregnancy glow”, which is a flushed or glowing look of the skin during pregnancy caused by all those crazy hormones.

 This is one of the few hormonal perks that women might be fortunate enough to experience at some point during pregnancy.